rlaker/dstansby.github.io/PSP/orbit_movies.md

 redirect_from: "/SO-PSP-orbits/"
 ---

-#### Updates
-- 07/02/2019 - Added Parker spiral lines (at v=500 km/s), and STEREO-A trajectory.
-- 20/01/2019 - All movies are now generated from the correct post-launch PSP spice kernel.

 ## Summary
 Below are a series of movies that show the predicted trajectory of Solar Orbiter and Parker Solar Probe.
 They are sorted by coordinate system, with a brief description of each system given.
-Where they include the predicted Solar Orbiter trajectory, it is for a Feb 2020 launch.
+Where they include the predicted Solar Orbiter trajectory, it is for a Feb 2020 launch, which happened successfully.

 # Custom movies
 All movies are generated from SPICE kernels; if you would like any custom